 Secondly, the frequent dismissal of these capital costs on the grounds that they save photographers money in film and lab bills is not true either.

-The photographer used to pass these film/lab production charges directly on to the client in addition to the commission fee, so nothing is being saved by the photographer, who is now facing the extra costs of producing digital images, which now, as then, has to be met one way or another by the client.
+Photographers used to pass these film/lab production charges directly on to the client in addition to the commission fee, so nothing is being saved by the photographer, who is now facing the extra costs of producing digital images, which now, as then, have to be met one way or another by the client.

-The "straight from the camera" supply of digital files is deeply unsatisfactory for photographers and clients, and the practice of handing over the entire contents of a camera card for the commission fee - commonly referred to in justly unflattering terms as a "Dump and Run" - cannot be endorsed or encouraged by the NUJ and is considered unprofessional.
+Secondly, the supply of digital files "straight from the camera" is deeply unsatisfactory for photographers and clients, and the practice of handing over the entire contents of a camera card for the commission fee - commonly referred to in justly unflattering terms as a "Dump and Run" - cannot be endorsed or encouraged by the NUJ and is considered unprofessional.

-The client gets unedited digital files, including all the under and overexposed frames, the unsharp frames and all the "indecisive" moments.
+"Dump and Run" gives the client unedited digital files, including all the under- and over-exposed frames, the unsharp frames and all the "indecisive" moments.
 Moreover, digital files that are correctly exposed but otherwise uncorrected or processed in imaging software like Photoshop rarely match the quality of original prints or transparencies, or the scans photographers used to make from them.

-It also provides no way of tracking image usage, due to the amount of files handed over, lack of captions or photographer credit on each file, and with widespread ignorance about the licensing of images , constitutes a virtually "Royalty Free" handover of images from the photographer without appropriate payment.
+It also provides no way of tracking image usage, due to the amount of files handed over and the risk of a lack of captions or photographer credit on each file.
+Widespread ignorance about the licensing of images means that it constitutes a virtually "Royalty Free" handover of images from the photographer without appropriate payment.

 (This should be distinguished from the legitimate professional need for unprocessed files on some occasions - for example a newspaper requiring a picture wired on a very tight deadline.
-However, the photographer should in these cases still provide an edit of their shoot, which should be captioned accordingly with copyright details - not the whole card, and licensing usage should always be confirmed beforehand).
+However, the photographer should in these cases still provide an edit of their shoot - not the whole card.
+This should be captioned accordingly with copyright details.
+What usage us licensed should always be confirmed beforehand).

 Photographers take pride in providing an edited selection of colour corrected, sharpened & captioned photographs - in short, working professionally - the way they always have, by presenting an edited, processed, captioned set of prints, transparencies and now... digital images.